venkatakhil7/multi-container-app/README.md

 I began by creating a basic Flask app (app.py) that connects to a MySQL database and fetches a message.
 I wrote a Dockerfile to containerize the Flask app with all required dependencies.
 Next, I created a docker-compose.yml file to define two services: web (Flask) and db (MySQL).
 I configured environment variables and mounted a volume to initialize the database using init.sql.
 I used Docker volumes to ensure MySQL data persisted across container restarts.
 I ran the application using docker compose up --build and validated the output at http://localhost:5000.
 I debugged issues related to container startup, database connection, and volume mounting.
 I documented each step in a detailed log and committed all files incrementally to GitHub.
 Finally, I pushed the Docker image to Docker Hub and added screenshots to the GitHub repo.

 Technologies Used:
-Python 3.9 — for writing the Flask API
+Python 3.9 - for writing the Flask API
-Flask — lightweight web framework for the API
+Flask - lightweight web framework for the API
-MySQL 5.7 — relational database for storing messages Docker — to containerize the app and database
+MySQL 5.7 - relational database for storing messages Docker - to containerize the app and database
-Docker Compose — to orchestrate multi-container setup SQL — to create and populate the database
+Docker Compose -to orchestrate multi-container setup SQL - to create and populate the database
-Git & GitHub — for version control and documentation Markdown — for writing the README and logs
+Git & GitHub - for version control and documentation Markdown - for writing the README and logs
-VS Code — as the development environment
+VS Code - as the development environment

 Outcome:
 Successfully built and ran a multi-container application using Docker Compose.
 The Flask app connected to MySQL and displayed a message from the database.
 Data persisted across container restarts using Docker volumes.
 The database was initialized automatically using a mounted SQL script.
 All code, logs, and screenshots were committed to GitHub with clear commit messages.